 - The diffusion component gives rise to diffusion nodes. - They are spaced at $2\sigma\sqrt{\Delta t}$ apart such as the white nodes A, B, C, D, E, F, and G on p.
-708.
+769.

 White nodes are diffusion nodes.
 Gray nodes are jump nodes.
-In the diffusion phase, the solid black lines denote the binomial structure of BOPM, whereas the dashed lines denote the trinomial structure.
-Here m is set to one here for simplicity.
+In the diffusion phase, the solid black lines denote the binomial structure of BOPM; the dashed lines denote the trinomial structure.
 Only the double-circled nodes will remain after the construction.
 Note that a and b are diffusion nodes because no jump occurs in the jump phase.